Diocese of El Paso: 2000 to present

 In 2000, Peter of Jesus Maldonado, the Mexican priest murdered in 1937, was canonized by John Paul II.
 In 2001, the diocese entered into a pact of solidarity with the Dioceses of Choluteca and Tegucigalpa in Honduras, along with the Diocese of Brownsville, in response to the devastation caused in 1998 by Hurricane Mitch.
 In 2004, Ochoa established the Committee on a Five-Year Plan for Vocations and a Committee on the Life and Ministry of Priests.
 He initiated the annual diocesan congresses.
 The diocese erected a memorial commemorating Maldonado's ordination in St. Patrick Cathedral in 2005.

 Pope Benedict XVI appointed Ochoa as bishop of the Diocese of Fresno in 2011.
-In May 2013, Pope Francis named Auxiliary Bishop Mark J. Seitz of Dallas to succeed Ochoa.
-As of 2025, Seitz is the bishop of the Diocese of El Paso.
+In 2013, Pope Francis named Auxiliary Bishop Mark J. Seitz of Dallas to succeed Ochoa.
 An unknown party destroyed three statues of angels outside St. Pius X Church in El Paso in February 2021.

 In July 2024, the El Paso District Court dismissed a lawsuit filed by Texas Attorney General Ken Paxton against Annunciation House, a shelter and service center for migrants crossing the Mexican border.
 Paxton had accused Annunciation House of violating a Texas law prohibiting assistance to undocumented immigrants.

+In March 2026, the diocese filed for Chapter 11 bankruptcy protection in an effort to resolve sex abuse lawsuits dating back to the 1950s.
+Although the diocese claimed that its financial board was substantially stable, the decision to file for bankruptcy was due to pending court cases that could eventually cost them millions.As of 2026, Seitz is the bishop of El Paso.